 Adopting a Spiritual problem solving style means having a reliable managing system that supports you;

-- We feel empowered with our HP on side
+We feel empowered with our higher power on our side.

 Many people in recovery from addiction/Alcoholism identify themselves a spiritual but not religious.
 Spirituality is a broad concept involving a connection to something bigger than ourselves, such as universal forces, or a higher power or even a group of addicts.

 There should be no divide between practitioners of psychology and those of spirituality.
 After all spirituality is a form of positive psychology that helps us comprehend aspects of existence, death, and nature.